-After compiling the proposed expenditures on Form 1 and miscellaneous revenues on Form 2, the Budget Estimate and Financial Statement Form 4-B should be completed.
-This form, sometimes referred to as the sixteen line statement, summarizes the total revenue needs for the fund and shows the sources from which that revenue will come.
+After compiling the proposed expenditures on Form 1 and miscellaneous revenues on Form 2 Financial Statement Form 4-B should be completed.
+This form is broken out into two sections: July to December (current year) and January to December (budget year).
+Each section concludes with an estimated ending cash balance as of December 31st.
+This form summarizes the total revenues and expenses for the last half of the current year and twelve months of the budget year.
 It is usually helpful to complete an initial draft using the best data available at the time and then make adjustments as better information is gained throughout the budget process.